 By Mark Kenyon

-That said, to make sure none of us can use the excuse of “I don’t know what to do this time of year”, I’ve provided 10 ideas for projects you can work now to improve your odds of whitetail success in 2014.
+That said, to make sure none of us can use the excuse of “I don’t know what to do this time of year”, I’ve provided 10 ideas for projects you can work now to improve your odds of whitetail success in the new year.
 As a wise man once said, “do work son”!

 1. Clean Your Guns: I am guilty of failing in this task, and the result was me needing to buy a new muzzleloader this past season.
 Don’t make the same mistake I did.
 Before stashing your rifle, shotgun or muzzleloader away for the winter, make sure you give it a good cleaning.